Dashboards

 {% hint style="warning" %}

-* Applying any styling to a **Dashboard** will override the settings given by the App's style.
+* Applying any styling to a **Dashboard** overrides the settings defined by the App style.

-* Any properties' Accepted Values different than numbers, needs to be wrapped up in double quotes as a String.
+* Any accepted value other than a number must be wrapped in double quotes as a string.

-* The **`ContextBar`**&#x61;nd **`Widget`** components in a **Dashboard** inherit the`color` property from it.
+* The **`ContextBar`** and **`Widget`** components in a **Dashboard** inherit the `color` property from it.

 {% endhint %}